composingcap/grainflow/README.md

 ✔️ Support for ganulating different buffer channels per grain\
 ✔️ Support  for granulating different buffers with each grain\
 ✔️ Support for grouping grains into streams\
-✔️ 2D envelope buffers
+✔️ 2D envelope buffers \
 ✔️ Replace Grainflow.Spatview~ with and external \
 ✔️ Replace Grainflow.Waveform~ with and external \
-✔️ The ability to set loop points per grain \
+✔️ The ability to set loop points per grain

 ### Removed features
-✖️ The abiltiy to manually trigger grains
+✖️ The ability to manually trigger grains (alternate solution available) \
-✖️ The abilty to store configurations in dictionaries
+✖️ The ability to store configurations in dictionaries

+### Planned Features
+- External of grainflow.live~.
+This will allow for 0 latency between input and granulation.
+Currently a signal vector of delay is needed.
+- External version of grainflow.moddial

 ## Migrating old code
 For the most part, grainflow code *should* be more or less the same in this new version.
 There are a few names that have been changed and some that have been removed.